-Pursuant to the 2016 Plan, the Compensation Committee awards a combination of restricted stock units, stock appreciation rights and performance shares.
-Stock appreciation rights are granted at a specified strike price set forth in the applicable award agreement, which is generally the mean of the highest and lowest sales price of our Common Stock on the date of grant of the award or on the last preceding trading date if no sales are made on the date of grant.
-Restricted stock units, stock appreciation rights and performance shares are awarded subject to such terms and conditions as established by the Compensation Committee, including vesting periods.
-Pursuant to awards granted to our NEOs under the 2016 Plan, unvested restricted stock units, stock appreciation rights and performance shares will become fully exercisable or vested upon a change in control or death and will terminate upon any other termination of employment, except as provided under the Executive Severance Agreements.
+Pursuant to the 2016 Plan, the Compensation and Talent Management Committee may award a combination of RSUs, SARs and PSUs.
+SARs are granted at a specified strike price set forth in the applicable award agreement, which is generally the mean of the highest and lowest sales price of our Common Stock on the date of grant of the award or on the last preceding trading date if no sales are made on the date of grant.
+RSUs, SARs and PSUs are awarded subject to such terms and conditions as established by the Compensation and Talent Management Committee, including vesting periods.
+Pursuant to awards granted to our NEOs under the 2016 Plan, unvested RSUs, SARs and PSUs will become fully exercisable or vested upon a change in control or death and will terminate upon any other termination of employment, except as provided under the Executive Severance Agreements.
 See "Post-Termination Compensation" below for a definition of change in control and a discussion of the vesting terms under the Executive Severance Agreements.

-The Compensation Committee is responsible for the administration of the 2016 Plan.
-The 2016 Plan provides that the Compensation Committee may make certain adjustments to the exercise price and number of shares subject to awards in the event of a dividend or other distribution, recapitalization, stock split, reorganization, merger or certain other corporate transactions.
-Subject to certain limitations, the Compensation Committee is authorized to amend the 2016 Plan as it deems necessary, but no amendment may adversely affect the rights of a participant with respect to an outstanding award without the participant's consent.
+The Compensation and Talent Management Committee is responsible for the administration of the 2016 Plan.
+The 2016 Plan provides that the Compensation and Talent Management Committee may make certain adjustments to the exercise price and number of shares subject to awards in the event of a dividend or other distribution, recapitalization, stock split, reorganization, merger or certain other corporate transactions.
+Subject to certain limitations, the Compensation and Talent Management Committee is authorized to amend the 2016 Plan as it deems necessary, but no amendment may adversely affect the rights of a participant with respect to an outstanding award without the participant's consent.